nbpayne/deskandstudio/_posts/2026-06-14-photo-studio-hire-in-sydney-s-inner-west.md

 ---
 If you are searching for a photo studio in Sydney, where you shoot matters almost as much as the space itself.
 The right location is easy to reach, surrounded by character, and close to everything you might need on the day.

-At Desk and Studio, we are proud to call Sydney's Inner West home.
+At Desk and Studio, we are proud to call Sydney’s Inner West home.
 Our studio sits in Petersham, just across from Norton Street in Leichhardt, in one of the most creative pockets of the city.
 Here is why the Inner West is such a lovely place to shoot, and what you can expect when you hire our space.

 ## Why the Inner West is a great place to shoot